NA980593/cosmic-fishing/README.md

-Schrödingers Catch: the schrodingering
-TROUT OF THIS WORLD!!!
+Schrödingers Catch: TROUT OF THIS WORLD!!!